-

 Building Clinical Skills to Support Individuals, Children, Families, and Communities

-The fully online MSW program inspires students to nurture stronger, more compassionate communities through trauma-informed care.
+The fully online Master of Social Work (MSW) program inspires students to nurture stronger, more compassionate communities through trauma-informed care.
 By exploring the unique ways individual and systemic factors intersect, learning from practicing social workers, and combining theoretical approaches with evidence-based practice, students will graduate empowered to create a more empathetic, understanding future.

 Trauma-Informed Social Work Curriculum

-The 100% online curriculum prepares students for a career in trauma-informed social work and examines the effects with new evidence-based practices.
+The 100% online Master of Social Work curriculum prepares students for a career in trauma-informed social work and examines the effects with new evidence-based practices.
 The courses explore how traumas impact the lives of individuals and provides a knowledge base in the neuroscience of trauma, and resulting effects, as well as issues related to working ethically and effectively with child, adolescent, and adult victims of youth maltreatment, interpersonal traumas, manmade and natural disasters, and other types of chronic stress and trauma.
-Students will become practitioners equipped to provide compassionate and effective care in order to promote an understanding of anti-racism, diversity, equity, and inclusion.
+Students will become Master of Social Work practitioners equipped to provide compassionate and effective care in order to promote an understanding of anti-racism, diversity, equity, and inclusion.

 Fully Online MSW Pathways